 Let's face it – spam is becoming a serious problem.
 Just a year or two ago, it was a minor nuisance.
 I'd estimate that, in 1999, about 5-10% of the e-mail I received at my business and personal accounts was spam.
 This year, I'd place that figure at somewhere around 60-70%.
-Studies conducted by anti-spam companies confirm this figure,
+Studies conducted by anti-spam companies confirm this figure, estimating that spam traffic might actually exceed legitimate e-mail in 2003.
+The concern doesn't even take into account that spam is often the delivery method for a host of viruses and Trojan horses.
+The potential cost to an organization in computing resources and lost manpower could be astronomical.

 According to industry analysts, preventing spam is often being delegated to the security administrator.
 So, what is a security admin to do?